amckenna41/iso3166-flags/README.md

 Installation
 ------------
-<em>A zipped folder of all ISO 3166-1 OR ISO 3166-2 flag icons are available to download in the /downloads folder of the repo.</em>
+<em><strong>A zipped folder of all ISO 3166-1 OR ISO 3166-2 flag icons are available to download in the /downloads folder of the repo.</em></strong>

 The whole project can be cloned from git:
 ```